 Submitted abstracts will be peer-reviewed by a panel of graders.
 Selection for presentation is based solely on scientific merit.

-Accepted abstracts will be presented as a poster on the evening of Wednesday, January 21 and presenting authors will be required to attend their poster during the dedicated poster reception and viewing time.
-Members of the faculty will moderate your work, allowing you an opportunity to briefly present your key findings for commentary from our internationally-renowned faculty.
-A best poster prize will be awarded based on the moderators’ selection.
+Accepted abstracts will be presented as a poster on the evening of Wednesday, January 25.
+Presenting authors will be required to attend their poster during this dedicated poster reception and viewing time.
+Members of the faculty will moderated your work, allowing you an opportunity to briefly present your key findings for commentary from our internationally-renowned faculty.
+A Best Poster prize will be awarded based on the moderators’ selection.

 ASE will provide poster boards that measure four feet high (121 cm) and three feet wide (92 cm).
 Note that this poster board is smaller than those typically used at scientific sessions and is in “portrait” orientation.